 India’s growing interest in meat consumption could “impact all of us” due to environmental and ethical concerns, reports Forbes.

-India has previously maintained an impressive percentage of plant-based diets in their population- a recorded 71% in 2014.
-However, the figures appear to have flipped, with over 70% of people in the country now eating meat.
+India previously maintained an impressive percentage of plant-based diets in its population; in 2014, some areas saw more than 70 percent of people identifying as vegetarian.
+However, the figures appear to have flipped, with over 70 percent of people in the country now eating meat.

 Alarmingly, it has been estimated that India is seeing some of the fastest growth worldwide for consumption of beef, poultry, and mutton.
 “This is important for many reasons,” Forbes explains, “as the world is already grappling with climate change and water scarcity”.